 - a.
-The work relocation is necessary to save the heritage item and protect the heritage values from the threat of, or damage from imminent danger to natural hazards; or - b.
-The work-relocation will protect the heritage values and significance of the heritage item identified in Schedule 4b, and - c.
-In the case of relocation to another site, alternatives to relocation have been explored and relocation is considered a comprehensive alternatives assessment has been completed by a suitably qualified heritage expert and relocation is demonstrated to be the only practicable option. to be a reasonable option to avoid demolition.3 lan Bowman, architectural conservator, has compiled the schedule of buildings with significant built heritage value, in the Feilding town centre, at Appendix 4A.
-The District Plan contains the following two historic heritage schedules:
+The relocation is necessary to save the heritage item and protect the heritage values from the threat of, or damage from natural hazards; or - b.
+The relocation will protect the heritage values and significance of the heritage item identified in Schedule 4b, as confirmed by a suitably qualified heritage expert.